 It is essential to think about where your soundbar will be placed.
 For example, placing it behind the TV can lead to problems.
 Soundbars are often used to reduce the footprint of your home theatre system.

-Soundbars offer a minimalistic, sleek approach to sound.
+Soundbars offer a minimalistic, sleek approach to the sound system.
 An HMDI cable is a great option to keep this minimalistic approach.
-It will only require one line to transmit auio and video signals.
+It will only require one line to transmit audio and video signals.

 Bottom line: HDMI Soundbars reduce both space and cabling requirements.
-It is much easier to conceal a single wire than multiple cables if you choose an optical model.
+It is much easier to conceal a single wire than multiple cables if you choose optical digital audio.

-You can check all entire article about position place to soundbar: https://hookeaudio.com/where-should-a-soundbar-be-placed/
+You can check the entire article about the position and place of the soundbar.

 Although they may be both cables, they are not made from the same material.
 You may be asking: What is an HDMI ARC made from?

-It is either a mini HDMI or micro HDMI.
-It is made from copper, which is the most common material for electronic wires.
+It is either a mini HDMI or micro HDMI (on Blu-ray players).
+It is made from copper, the most common material for electronic wires.
 Copper has been around for thousands of years.
 However, copper is susceptible to electromagnetic interference.

 TOSLINK cables differ from HDMIs in that they are made of fiber optics strands.
 It transmits light signals, not electrical currents.
 This means that it is less susceptible to interference, making it the clear winner of this round.

-HDMI ARC has the advantage of relaying video signals.
+HDMI ARC vs optical cable has the advantage of relaying video signals.
 This eliminates the need to connect additional wires like with an optical receiver.
 You would need to run more wires with optical.

 Our experts stress that HDMI cables are different.
 The 2.0 standard can play 4k video at 60 frames per second.
 The 2.1 version offers 120 frames per second in 4k.
 VR systems can reach 60 fps in just 8k.